seanmdalton/pulsestage/README.md

 ## What Makes This Special

-This AMA application goes beyond basic Q&A functionality:
+PulseStage goes beyond basic Q&A functionality:

 - **Multi-team architecture** - Perfect for large organizations
 - **Advanced search** - Real-time fuzzy search with debouncing